resucutie/beyond-software-list/index.md

 :c-chrome: `:c-chrome:` - Runs on Chrome
 :c-firefox: `:c-firefox:` - Runs on Firefox
 :c-vr: `:c-vr:` - Avaiable on VR consoles
-:c-proprietary: `:c-proprietary` - Is proprietary
+:c-proprietary: `:c-proprietary:` - Is proprietary
 :c-ads: `:c-ads:` - Contains ads
 :c-freemium: `:c-freemium:` - Is a program that contains a Freemium payment model
 :c-paid: `:c-paid:` - Is a paid program